MichelaMarini/Morphological-analysis-of-astrocytes/README.md

 ## **Installation**

 ### System requirements
 Linux, Windows and Mac OS are supported for running the code.
 At least 8GB of RAM is required to run the software.
-The software has been heavily tested on Windows 11 and Ubuntu 18.04 and less well-tested on Mac OS.
+The software has been tested on Windows 11 and less well-tested on Mac OS.
 Please open an issue if you have problems with installation.

 ### Dependencies
 The code relies on the following excellent packages (which are automatically installed with conda/pip if missing):